-We expect our board of directors to adopt and our stockholders to approve the public company incentive plan, which will become effective immediately prior to the closing of this offering.
-The public company incentive plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards and other stock-based awards.
-Upon effectiveness of the public company incentive plan, the number of shares of our common stock that will be reserved for issuance under the public company incentive plan will be the sum of (1) plus (2) the number of shares (up to shares) equal to the sum of the number of shares of our common stock subject to outstanding awards under the 2014 equity plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, and continuing until, and including, the fiscal year ending December 31, equal to the lowest of shares of our common stock, % of the number of shares of our common stock outstanding on the first day of the fiscal year and an amount determined by our board of directors.
+In 2015, our board of directors adopted, and our stockholders approved, the 2015 equity incentive plan, which will become effective immediately prior to the effectiveness of this offering.
+The 2015 equity incentive plan provides for the grant of incentive stock options, nonstatutory stock options, share appreciation rights, restricted share awards, restricted share unit awards and other share-based awards.
+Upon the effectiveness of the 2015 equity incentive plan, the number of shares of our common stock that will be reserved for issuance under the 2015 equity incentive plan will be the sum of (1) plus (2) the number of shares (up to shares) equal to the sum of the number of shares of our common stock available for issuance under the 2014 equity plan immediately prior to this offering and the number of shares of our common stock subject to outstanding awards under the 2014 equity plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending